eProsima/Fast-DDS-docs/docs/dynamictypes.rst

         </types>
     </dds>

-Finally each type tag can contain one or more Type definition.
+Finally, each type tag can contain one or more Type definition.
 Define several types inside a type tag or each type in its own type tag has the same result.

 Type definition